contentful/forma-36/MIGRATION.md

 ## Table

-In version 4, we Table component becoms compound component.
+In version 4, we Table component becomes a compound component.
 There is also one property that got renamed: `selected` became `isSelected`.

 ### How to migrate your Table components